 Evidence-Based Practices for Christian Counseling and Psychotherapy, edited by Worthington, Johnson, Hook, & Aten, which gives an overview of the state-of-the-art of research on Christian forms of counseling and psychotherapy.

 Diane Langberg has recently written Suffering and the Heart of God, an experienced therapist’s reflections on suffering, evil, and trauma, and God’s role in our healing.
-She has also written In Our Lives First: Meditations for Counselors by Diane Langberg.
+She has also written In Our Lives First: Meditations for Counselors.
 It’s a new e-book, so you can get it at: In Our Lives First

 Rick and Kay Warren of Saddleback Church co-sponsored “The Gathering on Mental Health and the Church,” on March 28, 2014, along with Bishop Kevin Vann of the Orange County diocese of the Roman Catholic Church, and the National Alliance on Mental Illness-Orange County.
 Some of our members presented, including our director Eric Johnson, as well as Matthew Stanford and Chuck Hannaford.
 The keynote addresses and some other presentations can be accessed at Mental Health and the Church